 The apparent lesson that should be learned here is that you need to ensure that everything you’re discussing with journalists will pique their interest and that of their audience.
 If you fail to do so, your name will be associated with junk mail.

-Is there anything more suspect than the phrase “not a PR pitch”?
+Is there anything more suspicious than the phrase “not a PR pitch”?
 This is the PR version of email spam, and recipients will react in the same way that they would if they got spam.
 You do not need to use deception to gain attention from media contacts.
-In fact, you are doing everyone a favor by getting to the point.
+In fact, you’ll do everyone a favor if you just get to the point.
 Remaining direct and honest about why you’re reaching out is always a good idea.